ArrowrIcon Home icon

 For many years I wondered what waterglass was because I had wondered if it was some old term that my mother made up.
 Then when I finally checked online, I found your site.

 My mother was born in in 1911, and her family kept chickens.
-She told how, as a small girl, she hated most of anything in life having to go to the dark, cold cellar in the winter to get eggs from the crock of waterglass.
+She told me how, as a small girl, she hated most of anything in her life having to go to the dark, cold cellar in the winter to get eggs from the crock of waterglass.
 It was not so bad getting the ones toward the top of the crock, but as time wore on she had to reach into the cold stuff up to her little shoulder.
 That made quite a lasting impression on her.

 Arlene (Bodmer) Harouff